 "We're so fucked"

 Only a fumble or an interception would save them.
-Sims throws a interception on first attempt at the 1 yard line.
+Sims throws an interception on the first attempt at the 1-yard line.
 The team of destiny dodges a bullet.
 I'm texting back and forth with friends and none of them can believe what's happening.
 Neither team can muster any offense.
 I look at the clock, under four minute which in football feels like an hour.
 Ohio State starts to move the ball and the momentum swings big time.
 Ohio State's running back Zeke Elliot blows through a hole and runs 85 yards for the touchdown.
 The Buckeyes fans in the Superdome go crazy and the Tide fans are stunned.
-Ohio State goes for the two point conversion and get it.
+Ohio State goes for the two-point conversion and gets it.
 The score 42-28 with less than three minutes.
 Most people think the game is in the bag right?
 I've watched enough football that I know the game is over when the clock shows zero.
-Alabama is one of those team that score very fast and I'm sweating a little harder.
+Alabama is one of those team that scores very fast and I'm sweating a little harder.
 The Tide marches down the field and Ohio State gives up a huge play as one of the Tide wide receivers blows by two Ohio State defenders.

-It sets up a touchdown and score is 42-35 and it becomes a one possession game with less than 2 minutes.
-Alabama attempts a onside kick and it's a textbook kick.
-The ball bounces high and Even Spencer leaps high and with the tips of his fingers grabs the ball.
+It sets up a touchdown and score is 42-35 and it becomes a one-possession game with less than 2 minutes.
+Alabama attempts an onside kick and it's a textbook kick.
+The ball bounces high and Even Spencer leaps high and with the tips of his fingers grabbed the ball.
 All Ohio State has to do is move the chains and run the clock out.
 That seems logical right?
 Urban Meyer then picks the worse time to have a massive brain cramp - he throws on first down and Jones goes deep.
 I'm stunned

 "What the hell is he doing?"